The youth welfare office is entitled and obliged to take minors into custody (Article 42 of Book 8 of the Social Code) when

 (Temporary) taking into custody is one of the “other child and youth services tasks” (Article 2 [3]) that as a rule are to be delivered by public-sector child and youth services providers and for which they carry ultimate responsibility (Article 3 [3]).
 While Article 76 (1) prevents public-sector providers from delegating the act of taking into custody because it is a sovereign task, they may involve recognised independent providers in performing it.

-In 2019, approx. 49,550 children and adolescents were taken into custody.
-8,400 had requested this themselves (most of them aged 14-18, and two thirds girls); 32,500 were taken into custody due to an imminent danger to their welfare (fairly evenly distributed across all age groups and genders); and 8,650 were unaccompanied refugee minors (most aged 14-18, approx. 80% were boys).
+Of the 37,880 children and young people taken into “regular” custody under Article 42 in 2022, around 8,000 had requested this themselves (most of them aged 14-18, and two thirds girls) and 29,800 were taken into custody due to imminent danger to their welfare (fairly evenly distributed across all age groups and genders).

-In over 50% of cases the custody period lasted under two weeks.
+In over 46% of cases the protective measures that ended in 2022 lasted no longer than two weeks; for 15% the custody period lasted longer than three months.
 Most girls and boys then returned to their parents or guardians or previous foster families or homes (38%).
-Just under 30% were placed with new foster families, in a new home or in assisted accommodation.
+Just under 30% were placed for the first or subsequent time with new foster families, in a new home or in assisted accommodation.